GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

 We accept ideas on a rolling basis from U.S. federal employees and evaluate them twice a year.
-The 10x team is in the process of evaluating ideas and will announce the selected projects in mid-to-late February.
-Our next round of evaluations is scheduled for later this Summer.
+We completed the first round of evaluations for the fiscal year in early February.
+The second and final round of evaluations for the year will take place during the Summer of 2020--we will announce the exact date in the coming months.
 {% else %}

 <h2 class="docs-h2">Eligibility</h2>